Seattle's Child

 Non-pro and college sports are cost-effective and fun

-A family day at the ballpark, stadium, or arena is a great way for kids to marvel at talented athletes and share the excitement of rooting for the home team.
-It can spark a lifelong love of sports.
+A family day at the ballpark, stadium, or arena is a great way for kids to marvel at talented athletes and share the excitement of rooting for the home team and can spark a lifelong love of sports.

-Unfortunately, taking your crew to the big leagues can be expensive: Between tickets, parking, concessions, and souvenirs, a family trip to watch the Seahawks, Kraken, Mariners, Sounders, or Storm will cost a pretty penny and is prohibitive for many families.Ā
+Unfortunately, taking your crew to the big leagues can be expensive: between tickets, parking, concessions, and souvenirs, a family trip to watch the Seahawks, Kraken, Mariners, Sounders, or Storm will cost a pretty penny, making it prohibitive for many families.
+Does this mean there aren’t affordable family sports events around Seattle?
+Not by a long shot.

-Three cheers for the greater Seattle area: This region is a sporting hotbed with many fun, heart-pounding, and affordable viewing options.Ā
+Three cheers for the greater Seattle area: this region is a sporting hotbed with many fun, heart-pounding, and affordable viewing options.

 Game environments with kids written all over them

-Lower-league and college sporting events tend to offer an environment that is accommodating of young fans, even those who get fidgety by halftime and need a place to run around.
+Lower-league and college sporting events tend to offer an environment that is more accommodating for young fans, even those who get fidgety by halftime and need a place to run around.
 Ballard FC has been known to allow young fans to interact with players on the field before or after games.
-As with many lower-level, minor league, and college sports teams, all three soccer clubs invite fans to collect autographs from players at the end of matches.Ā
+As with many lower-level, minor league, and college sports teams, all three soccer clubs invite fans to collect autographs from players at the end of matches.

-Tickets for the Fish Sticks, Silvertips, FC clubs, or Tempest games cost between $10 and $15, and Ballard FC offers free admission for children ages 5 and under.
-Whether you attend minor league games or college sporting events, you can expect similar pricing and fan experience.
-Tickets to Seattle Pacific University Falcons volleyball or other team sporting events cost less than $10, while Seattle Cascades ultimate games cost $20.
+Tickets for the Fish Sticks, soccer, or Seattle Tempest games cost between $15 and $21, and the Tempest offers free admission for children 9 and under.
+Whether you attend minor league games or college sporting events, you can expect similar pricing and fan experience for any of these family sports events around Seattle.

 College Sports